patternplate/patternplate/docs/why.md

 ## A tool worthy of your best work

-patternplate builds on our experience with massive, production-grade component libraries worked on by dozens of designers and engineers for their work on products that serve millions of users every day.
+patternplate builds on our experience with massive, production-grade component libraries worked on by dozens of designers and engineers to build products that serve millions of users every day.

-Their diverse needs went into the design of feature set of patternplate – we like to think that after years of refining it we hit a sweet spot between expert-level tool and approachability.
+Their diverse needs went into the design of the feature set of patternplate – we like to think that after years of refining, we hit a sweet spot between expert-level tool and approachability.

 ### Super-powered search system